 Cain’s wife is said to have been one of Adam and Eve’s daughters, and Bible does not mention her name.

 Adam is the origin of all.
 In chapters 4 and 5 of Genesis, we learn that he had sons and daughters and that Adam lived 700 years after the birth of Seth.
-During which time he bore other sons and daughters.
+During this time, he bore other sons and daughters.
 Adam was commanded to increase and multiply and lived 930 years.

 Who are the descendants of Cain?

 Cain married his wife, and she gave birth to a son.
 Enoch is often given as an example of repentance and clean living, that anyone who follows him will believe they will be “moved” by God to a better place.
-Enoch is the forerunner of preaching the first coming of Christ (If you want to read more about Noah’s Story, access the following link: Why God chose Noah?).
+Enoch is the forerunner of preaching the first coming of Christ.

 Cain’s biblical descendant is Enoch.
-Thus, Adam’s ancestor was born Seth, from Seth was born Enos, from Enos was born Cainan, from Cainan was born Maleleil, from Maleleil was born Jared, and from Jared was born Enoch.
+Thus, Adam’s ancestor was born Seth, and Seth was born Enos.
+From Enos was born Cainan, and from Cainan was born Madeleine.
+From Maleleil was taken Jared, and from Jared was taken, Enoch.
 And from the right hand of Enoch shall be born Methuselah, and from Methuselah shall be born Lamech, and from Lamech shall be born the right hand of Noah.

 - Cain, even before he killed his brother, knew that killing his brother was a sin.